London Markets Gluten Free Guide

 The walk along the canal to Broadway Market makes it a beautiful East London day out on a sunny Saturday.
 The street is lined with restaurants with outdoor seating so you can watch the world go by, and there's a vegan market just around the corner.
 All in all, one not to be missed.

 Home to the infamous s'mores doughnut, Floris Foods is an entirely gluten free stall selling delicious sweet treats like oreo cookie pies and the occasional savoury option too.
+Their doughnuts are the perfect fried, sugary doughnuts of gluten free dreams.
+A must visit!

 Another entirely gluten free stall, Eat'n'mess is home to another infamous s'mores creation, the s'mores cheesecake.
 They have so many amazing looking gluten free options including the most delicious cookies.
+They also have a cafe in Sevenoaks, Kent serving delicious brunch and lunch.

 The Bach is a restaurant rather than a stall, but a great place to people watch.
 Almost all of the menu can be adapted to be gluten free, including amazing looking pancakes and yummy toasties.
+My favourite dish is the weekend special of sweetcorn fritters with chilli jam, aoili, avocado and halloumi, yum!

 Another restaurant - Bella Vita has a great outdoor seating area in the direct path of the sunlight.
 Perfect for even a sunny winter day.
 Their gluten free options aren't too varied, but they do have pasta and it's delicious.